unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/file-systems.md

 - **Performance:** Excellent, particularly for multi-device pools.
 - **Best for:** High-performance environments, virtual machines, Docker, or when advanced features like snapshots are required.

+For a deep dive into ZFS features, configuration, and best practices, check out our dedicated section on [ZFS storage](../../advanced-configurations/optimize-storage/zfs-storage.md).

 </TabItem>
 <TabItem value="btrfs" label="BTRFS">